Eliot station

 Eliot station is a light rail station on the MBTA Green Line D branch located just north of Route 9 (Boylston Street) between the Newton Highlands and Newton Upper Falls villages of Newton, Massachusetts.
 The station has a parking lot at the end of Lincoln Street, a pedestrian entrance from Meredith Avenue, and pedestrian entrances from both sides of Route 9.
 A footbridge, built in 1977, crosses Route 9 adjacent to the railroad bridge.
-Eliot station was made accessible in October 2024; additional reconstruction is planned to begin in 2026.
+Eliot station was made accessible in October 2024; additional reconstruction is planned.